Louisiana Sports Betting

 Yes.
 However, bear in mind that offshore sportsbooks have no obligation to protect you.
 They are unregulated by a state regulator and have no verifiable consumer protection measures.

-Will mobile betting sites be available?
+Is mobile betting available?